 The kashira, a small, circular pommel, is strategically positioned at the handle's extremity, providing equilibrium to the sword.
 It isn't merely functional, but also ornamental, with numerous kashiras featuring elaborate engravings ranging from flora to fauna motifs.

 The saya, a traditional Japanese scabbard, is customarily employed to house and safeguard a katana.
 Crafted from diverse materials such as wood, buffalo horn, and lacquer, sayas serve as a protective sheath for the revered Japanese blade.
 In the Japanese language, "saya" translates to "scabbard".
 The saya katana was typically worn with the edge facing up, so that it could be drawn quickly in a fight.

 A sageo is a cord used to secure a Japanese sword (katana) to the waist.
 It is typically made of silk or cotton and is about 3 feet long.
 The sageo is passed through the second hole (himo) in the scabbard (saya), and then tied around the obi (belt).
 The sageo serves two purposes: it secures the sword to the waist so that it will not be lost, and it prevents the scabbard from rattling.

 The sageo is also used to secure the sword in the scabbard when carrying it over the shoulder (muna-dori).
 In this case, the sageo is passed through the himo and then around the neck.

 When not in use, the sageo is often wrapped around the hilt of the sword (tsuka), or tucked into the obi.

+The kurikata, or kurigata, is a small knob attached to the scabbard (also known as the saya) of a Japanese sword.
 Kurikata were usually made of metal, and sometimes had decorative features such as carving or inlays.
-The kurikata on a katana is typically located about midway down the length of the hilt, near the tsuba (handguard).
+The kurikata on a katana is typically located about midway down the length of the scabbard, near the sageo.